Pan-cancer/Pan-cancer/README.md

 ### Hi there 👋
+This is our GitHub space for the pan-cancer project we are woking on together.

+Welcome everyone to use it!
 <!--
 **Pan-cancer/Pan-cancer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.